November 18, 2019

 The film points out several common denominators of people who join extreme racist groups: They usually had abusive childhoods; they feel mistreated by mainstream society and joined hate groups to have surrogate families; and they often abuse drugs and/or alcohol, even if they leave the hate groups.
 All of the ex-racists in this documentary fit this profile, and they talk about their ongoing struggles with substance abuse.

-McAleer, who is originally from Vancouver, says he changed his ways after the birth of his daughter and son.
+McAleer, who is originally from Vancouver, says he changed his hate-filled lifestyle after the births of his daughter and son.
 One of the more effective parts of the film is when he returns to his hometown to visit members at Temple Shalom, where his hate crimes started.
 Another standout scene is when McAleer and Rangel visit the Sikh temple (gurdwara) in Oak Creek, Wisconsin, where in 2012, a white supremacist murdered six people and wounded four others before committing suicide.
 In an emotionally powerful moment, the documentary shows McAleer and Rangel going to the scene of the crime to meet with Amar Kaleka, son of the gurdwara’s murdered founder, as they talk and pray about the tragedy.
 The movie’s archival footage includes the 2017 deadly Unite the Right rally in Charlottesville, Virginia.

 Other people featured in the movie are Randy Blazak, a criminologist and researcher of hate groups; Thomas Engelmann, founder and ex-member of the Aryan Brotherhood, which does a lot of recruiting in prisons; and author Michael Kimmel, a founder of Stony Brook University’s Center for the Study of Men and Masculinities.
 Also interviewed are former neo-Nazi Randy Furniss and African American activist/radio host Julius Long, who formed an unlikely friendship with each other after Long rescued Furniss from being attacked by an angry crowd protesting against white supremacist Richard Spencer’s 2017 speech at the University of Florida in Gainesville.
 Spencer is featured in the movie getting into a spirited debate about racism with Life After Hate co-founder Christian Picciolini, who is no longer affiliated with Life After Hate.
 You might notice a pattern here: This is a very male-centric movie.